logzio/logzio-logback-appender/README.md

 ```

 ### Release notes
+ - 1.0.16 - 1.0.17
+   - added `line` parameter to enable printing the line of code that generated this log
  - 1.0.15 - 1.0.16
    - add error message about reason of 400(BAD REQUEST)
  - 1.0.1 - 1.0.14